 Don't trust that your bicycle isn't worth enough to be attractive to a thief.
 Many stolen bicycles are just taken for joyrides, traded for cash or drugs, gutted for parts, or used by thieves themselves.
-Even a bicycle worth ony $100 can fit the bill if it's easy enough to steal.
+Even a bicycle worth less than $100 can fit the bill if it's easy to steal.

 Has Your Bicycle Been Stolen?

 If your bicycle has been stolen, do the following:

 - File a police report.
 If your bicycle has been stolen, the best chance of recovering it is by reporting the theft to the police.